Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Introduction

 As an example, consider the motivating deep space exploration scenario illustrated in Fig. \ref{fig: scenario}.
-A robotic lander dispatched to an icy outer Solar System moon must identify the best scientific exploration site with geological features of interest to scientists back on Earth using sensors with relatively low energy consumption, such as laser-induced breakdown spectroscopy (LIBS) \cite{jolivet2019review}.
-If the mission time were unlimited, the robot would be able to make a sufficient number of observations at all candidate digging sites to accurately estimate their geological characteristics and identify the best site for risky operations like drilling, digging, etc. However, in reality, external factors (e.g. high radiation) make it necessary to perform the identification as quickly and efficiently as possible \cite{adam2016europa}.
+A robotic lander dispatched to an icy moon must identify the best scientific exploration site with geological features of interest to scientists back on Earth using sensors with relatively low energy consumption, such as laser-induced breakdown spectroscopy (LIBS) \cite{jolivet2019review}.
+If the mission time were unlimited, the robot would be able to make a sufficient number of observations at all candidate digging sites to accurately estimate their geological characteristics and identify the best site for risky operations like drilling, digging, etc. (e.g. the number of measured points $\times$ in each search site is considerable).
+However, in reality, external factors (e.g. high radiation) make it necessary to perform the identification as quickly and efficiently as possible \cite{adam2016europa}.
 Hence, a balance must be struck between increasing the certainty of plausible search sites (i.e. {\it exploitation}) and reducing the uncertainty of less well-studied search sites (i.e. {\it exploration}).
 The robot can make use of contextual information from the surrounding environment, for instance, the albedo of search sites.
-Furthermore, in addition to (noisy) LIBS readings for determining specimen categories at each site, the robot may be able to receive supplementary discrete semantic observations from Earth-bound human scientists on a time delay (e.g. ``Site \#3 contains a lot of pyroxene deposits, site \#4 has very little calcite").
+Furthermore, in addition to (noisy) LIBS readings for determining specimen categories at each site, the robot may be able to receive supplementary discrete semantic observations from Earth-bound human scientists on a time delay (e.g. ``Site \#2 contains a lot of sulfate, site \#4 has very few salts").